egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 ## JAIL Configuration ##

-Jail is the sentencing mechnaism, its guidelines and how justice is mete out.
+Jail is the sentencing mechanism, its guidelines and how justice is mete out.
 It may be in form of:

 * blanket and outright IP subnet ban,